Civil and Environmental Engineering

 View Course Learning Outcomes

-• Design and optimize a schedule for a construction project using the Critical Path Method.
+• Develop a construction project schedule using the Critical Path Method.

 CEEN381.
 HYDROLOGY AND WATER RESOURCES ENGINEERING.
 3.0 Semester Hrs.